saylesss88/mdbook-kanagawa-theme/README.md

 # (use this if you want to maintain your own chrome.css instead)
 # disable_builtin_css = true

+# Optional: prepend an @import to the code theme CSS
+# code_css_import = "theme/custom-code.css"

 [output.html]
 # Do NOT use additional-css for the main theme override.
 # default-theme still controls which theme class is set (rust, coal, navy, …)
 default-theme = "navy"
 preferred-dark-theme = "navy"
+# Also add kanagawa syntax highlightiing to the code blocks
+additional-css = ["theme/css/kanagawa-code.css"]
 ```

 You can change the header names to whatever you prefer.